informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 ### "Trusting" Verification

-To skip (ie. the "trusting method"), we have to check if +1/3 of validators at some past height signed the commit, before we can check if +2/3 of the validators for the current height signed.
+To do skipping verification (ie. the "trusting method"), we have to check if +1/3 of validators at some past height signed the commit, before we can check if +2/3 of the validators for the current height signed.
 To do this, we have to know which validator a vote is from and be able to look them up in the validator set.
 Hence we need to extend our ValidatorSet trait to permit such lookups: